rwdaigle/edgerails/source/_posts/2011-04-01-activerecord-identity-map.markdown

 {% endhighlight %}
 </div>

-Although rails 3.1 will come with the identity map built in and turned on out of the box, you can try it out for yourself by living on the edge and turning it on in application.rb,
+Although Rails 3.1 will come with the identity map built-in and turned on out of the box, you can try it out for yourself by living on the edge and changing the following in application.rb :

 <div class="code_window">
 <em>Ruby - config/applicaton.rb</em>